 • Renewable Generation.
-Wind and solar generation was 4.3 percent of total generation in PJM in the first nine months of 2020.
-RPS Tier I generation was 5.0 percent of total generation in PJM and RPS Tier II generation was 1.9 percent of total generation in PJM in the first nine months of 2020.
+Wind and solar generation was 3.7 percent of total generation in PJM in 2020.
+RPS Tier I generation was 5.2 percent of total generation in PJM and RPS Tier II generation was 2.1 percent of total generation in PJM in 2020.
 Only Tier I generation is defined to be renewable but Tier 1 includes some carbon emitting generation.